 Much has changed since the early days of the Singer Sewing Machine Company.
 Since 2004 Singer has been a part of SVP Worldwide, a company which also owns the Husqvarna Viking and Pfaff sewing machine brands (SVP stands for Singer-Viking-Pfaff).
 The sewing machine world is smaller than you might have thought, and seemingly competing brands are in fact owned by the same conglomerates!

-Although these stories of the declining quality of Singer machines may have some truth to them, it is definitely not true of all Singer sewing machines (I am a big fan of the Singer Heavy Duty range, for example).
+These stories of the declining quality of Singer machines do have some truth to them, and you may find that Singer machines end up needing to be serviced or even repaired more regularly.
 For more discussion about Singer machines, have a read of this thread on Pattern Review.
 In any case my advice is to assess each sewing machine on its own merits, and to read reviews to figure out if a sewing machine is worth the investment!

 Singer Sewing Machine Ranges